Towards Understanding Link Predictor Generalizability Under Distribution Shifts: Additional Training Details

-This section provides additional details about the way data was formatted before being used as input for Algorithm~\ref{alg:dsplit} of our proposed splitting strategy and the intuition behind how Preferential-Attachment and Shortest-Path work within the splitting strategy.
-The details on the algorithm includes: \begin{itemize} \item Validation and Testing Edges are limited to 100k edges total. \item PPA Training Edges are limited to 3 million edges total. \item Negative Testing and Validation edges are produced via HeaRT~\cite{li2024evaluating}. \item Validation and testing edges that are duplicated with training edges are removed from the edge index. \item In order to provide overlap within a given dataset, validation and testing edges that do not connect to training nodes are removed from the edge index. \item After sampling the necessary training edges, the adjacency matrix is extracted from the edge index, converted to an undirected graph and has any edge weights standardized to 1. \end{itemize}
+This section provides relevant details about training and reproducing results not mentioned in Section~\ref{sec:experimental_setup}: \begin{itemize} \item Please consult the project \href{https://github.com/revolins/LPShift}{README} for building the project, loading data, and re-creating results. \item All models and link predictors are fixed to 3 layers in their neural architectures. \item GCN and LPFormer were tuned to 128 hidden dimensions. \item BUDDY, NCNC, NeoGNN, and SEAL were tuned to 256 hidden dimensions. \item All experiments were conducted with a single A6000 48GB GPU and 1TB of available system RAM. \item We apply the 'NCNC2' variant of NCNC with an added \href{https://github.com/GraphPKU/NeuralCommonNeighbor/blob/main/README.md}{depth} argument of 2 \cite{wang2023neural} for all CN and SP splits of ogbl-collab. \item Otherwise, we set depth equal to 1, so as to reduce runtime. \item NeoGNN use 1-hop neighborhoods on all tested datasets. \item The learning rate and dropout for initial batch size tuning was fixed at $1e^{-3}$ and $0.1$ respectively. \item The model performance and memory complexity was tested in single runs with the following batch sizes: $\{8, 16, 32, 64, 128,$ $256, 512, 1024, 2048,4096,8192, 16384, 32768,$ $ 65536 \}$. \item PPA Training Edges are limited to 3 million edges total. \item Validation and testing edges that are duplicated with training edges are removed from the edge index. \item In order to provide overlap within a given dataset, validation and testing edges that do not connect to training nodes are removed from the edge index. \item After sampling the necessary training edges, the adjacency matrix is extracted from the edge index, converted to an undirected graph and has any edge weights standardized to 1. \end{itemize}

-Common Neighbors, Preferential-Attachment and Shortest-Path, as shown in Figure~\ref{fig:cn_split_ogb}, \ref{fig:pa_split_ogb}, and \ref{fig:sp_split_ogb} respectively, are interchangeable within the dataset splitting strategy.
+Common Neighbors, Preferential-Attachment and Shortest-Path, as respectively shown in Figure~\ref{fig:cn_split_ogb}, are interchangeable within the dataset splitting strategy.
 Details about how Common Neighbors functions within the strategy are included in Section~\ref{sec:d_splt_strat_dc}.
-Figure~\ref{fig:pa_split_ogb} and Figure~\ref{fig:sp_split_ogb} serve as toy examples and do not correspond directly to any dataset splits tested within our study.
-However, the examples illustrated within Figure~\ref{fig:pa_split_ogb} and Figure~\ref{fig:sp_split_ogb} do correspond to how their given heuristic functions within our splitting strategy.

-For Figure~\ref{fig:pa_split_ogb} or Preferential-Attachment, it determines the degrees between a given source and target node and then multiples the two to produce the score, based on that score, the sample is then sorted into a new dataset split.
+As another possible component of LPShift, Preferential-Attachment determines the degrees between a given source and target node and then multiples the two to produce the score, based on that score, the sample is then sorted into a new dataset split.